carpentries/instructor-training/learners/checkout.md

 2. [Complete a Teaching Demonstration](#demonstration).
 A 1-hour session where trainees demonstrate 5 minutes of teaching and receive and share feedback with their peers.
 3. [Get Involved!](#getinvolved).
 Choose one more step to further your engagement with The Carpentries.

+#### How will the Checkout steps be tracked?
+Welcome Sessions and Teaching Demonstrations will be tracked automatically based on data shared by session hosts. **For the “Get Involved” step, trainees must login to AMY to report which participation option they have completed.**

+#### Checkout Deadline
 All trainees have 3 months (90 days) from the end date of your training to complete checkout.
 If you need more time, 3-month extensions may be requested by emailing [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).
 Extensions may be granted for any reason up to 1 year from your training date.